magicicada/cp/assessments/poster/poster_spec.md

 # CP Final Assessment: Research Poster

-- Submission due:
+- Submission due: Monday 13th November
-- Live presentations on poster day:
+- Live presentations on poster day: TBD

+*You may complete the poster portion of this assessment individually or in pairs.
+The description that follows is for the individual option - the paired option differences are in a section at the end.*

 For this assessment, you will make an A2 research poster about a published paper within the area of constraint programming.
 You may choose a paper of interest to you - if you are concerned that it is not sufficiently CP-focussed, or is unsuitable for some other reason you should check the paper with CP's lecturer (Jess Enright in 2023).
 In case you are unable to find a paper, there is a list to get you started at the end of this document.
 A marking scheme will also be made available.